lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

     -- indicates which Verifier to request a nonce from }

- id-it-NonceResponse OBJECT IDENTIFIER ::= { id-it TBD2 }
+ id-it-nonceResponse OBJECT IDENTIFIER ::= { id-it TBD2 }
  NonceResponseValue ::= SEQUENCE {
     nonce OCTET STRING
     -- contains the nonce of length len